 No abnormal behaviour should be dismissed.
 Observed and documented behavioural signs could help to diagnose OA.
-A physical assessment is also necessary.
-A veterinarian will be able to assess limbs and joints to determine if and to what degree they are affected.

-Unfortunately there is no cure, but nonsteroidal anti-inflammatory drugs (NSAIDs) can help relieve pain and improve quality of life by making the condition more manageable.
+Unfortunately, there is no cure, but nonsteroidal anti-inflammatory drugs (NSAIDs) can help relieve pain and improve quality of life by making the condition more manageable.
 Physical therapy can also be explored and some owners have turned to surgery.